KospY/BasSDK/Components/Guides/HowToInstallMods.md

 # How to Install mods
 ---
-# Preffered Installation - In-Game Mod Manager
+# Preferred Installation - In-Game Mod Manager

 In-game, go to the "Mods" section in the Main Menu, and install mods through the mod manager.
 These mods are hosted on [Mod.io](https://mod.io/g/blade-and-sorcery)